kudurlagoutham/drawing_touch_pad/README.md

 # drawing_touch_pad
-A tool for Drawing and sketching using Laptop
+A tool for Drawing and sketching using Laptop touch pad.